clojurewerkz/eep/README.md

 `handler` is a processing unit that may have state or be stateless.
 Each handler is attached to emitter with a `type`, which uniquely identifies it within an emitter.
 You can only attach a single handler for any given `type`.
-However, you can attach single Handler at to multiple `types`.
+However, you can attach a single Handler to multiple `types`.

 Examples of handlers are: